elfhosted/elfhosted.com/docs/index.md

 ---
 # 👋 Welcome to ElfHosted!

-* [x] We host typical self-hosted apps for you, securely and reliably.
+* [x] We run popular self-hosted apps for you, securely and reliably.
-* [x] Attach your own storage and VPN or just use ours.
+* [x] Attach your own storage or just use ours.
 * [x] Only pay for the apps you need, swap them out when you want to, billed from $0.05/day

 [See the apps :gift:](/apps/){ .md-button .md-button--primary } [Get started with FREE $10 credit](https://store.elfhosted.com){ .md-button .md-button--primary }